niloymridul/osconfig/README.md

 </p>

 <h1> osTicket - Set-Up Configuration & Real Life Ticketing Scenarios</h1>
-Welcome to the osTicket seccond tutorial.
-This part of the tutorial will be detailing the post setup of osTicket and usage of osTicket when used in real life scenarios<br />
+Welcome to the osTicket second tutorial.
+This part of the tutorial will be detailing the post setup of osTicket and usage of osTicket when used in real-life scenarios.<br />

 <h2>Environments & Softwares Used</h2>